fastlane/fastlane/.github/ISSUE_TEMPLATE/REGRESSION.md

 ---
 name: 😱 Regression
-about: If a recent release broke a feature (please make sure it worked in a previous version first 😬)
+about: If a recent release broke a feature 😬 (Please make sure you know last known working release version)

 ---